panververis/PhotosAndAlbumsAPI/PhotosAndAlbumsAPI/README.txt

-﻿This is a small TDD kata using .Net Core 2.1 Web API and NUnit / NUnit Test Adapter (both 3.11).
+﻿This is a small project using .Net Core 2.1 Web API and NUnit + NUnit Test Adapter (both 3.11).

 Implements an API that uses two different Urls to fetch a number of Photos and Albums data, and then:
 i)  Combine them, and expose that as an API.